JarateKing/Beowolf-Engine/Readme.md

 Basic general game engine, based off the wolf engine, written in C++.
 Designed as a lightweight game engine that acts largely as a framework for 3D game development.
 This is largely a toy engine and an exercise in developing low level game features, and by extension is not suited for professional game development.

+The engine comes with an example game, *Desktop Deities*, that is meant to showcase various features of the engine.
+This game (as well as the engine itself) was completed as the final project for the videogame specialization at UPEI.

 <hr>

 * [Features](docs/features.md)